iced-rs/book/src/architecture.md

 > Patterns and ideas that emerge in purely functional programming languages tend to work very well in Rust
 > because they leverage immutability and [referential transparency]—both very desirable properties that not only
 > make code easy to reason about, but also play nicely with the borrow checker.
+>
+> Furthermore, The Elm Architecture not only emerges naturally in Elm, but also when simply dissecting user
+> interfaces and formalizing their inner workings; like we just did in this chapter.

 The Elm Architecture uses a different—if not more precise—nomenclature for its fundamental parts: